Disha9248/Retail_Sale_SQL-Project-4/README.md

 ---

-### **SQL queries were developed to answer specific business questions:**
+### SQL queries were developed to answer specific business questions:

- - Write a SQL query :
-   To retrieve all columns for sales made on '2022-11-05
+    - Retrieve all columns for sales made on '2022-11-05 :
- - Write a SQL query :
-   To retrieve all transactions where the category is 'Clothing' and the quantity sold is more than 4 in the month of Nov-2022 :
+    - Retrieve all transactions where the category is 'Clothing' and the quantity sold is more than 4 in the month of Nov-2022 :
- - Write a SQL query :
-   To calculate the total sales (total_sale) for each category :
+    - Calculate the total sales (total_sale) for each category :
- - Write a SQL query :
-   To find the average age of customers who purchased items from the 'Beauty' category :
+    - Find the average age of customers who purchased items from the 'Beauty' category :
- - Write a SQL query :
-   To find all transactions where the total_sale is greater than 1000 :
+    - Find all transactions where the total_sale is greater than 1000 :
- - Write a SQL query :
-   To find the total number of transactions (transaction_id) made by each gender in each category :
+    - Find the total number of transactions (transaction_id) made by each gender in each category :
- - Write a SQL query :
-   To calculate the average sale for each month.
+    - Calculate the average sale for each month.
 Find out best selling month in each year :
- - Write a SQL query :
-   To find the top 5 customers based on the highest total sales :
+    - Find the top 5 customers based on the highest total sales :
- - Write a SQL query :
-   To find the number of unique customers who purchased items from each category :
+    - Find the number of unique customers who purchased items from each category :
- - Write a SQL query :
-   To create each shift and number of orders (Example Morning <12, Afternoon Between 12 & 17, Evening >17) :
+    - Create each shift and number of orders (Example Morning <12, Afternoon Between 12 & 17, Evening >17) :

 ## Findings